🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Where to Find the Most Liquid Prediction Markets

-1. Prominent American political contests (presidential races, legislative majorities)
+1. Prominent American political contracts (presidential contests, legislative majorities)

-3. Championship sporting events (Super Bowl, NBA Finals during their respective seasons)
+3. Championship sporting events including Super Bowl and NBA Finals (in-season)

-5. International football tournaments (World Cup victor predictions during competition)
+5. International football tournaments such as the FIFA World Cup (during competition)

 FAQ